ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

 3. Set an environment variable on a job to reference the full `mydatabasesec` secret.
 Use the `--env-from-secret NAME` option where `NAME` specifies to reference the full secret.
-Because the `busybox` image does not print any output by default, the `-c env` command option specifies to print all the environment variables in the container.
+Because the `busybox` image does not print any output by default, the `-c env` option specifies to print all the environment variables in the container.

     ```sh
     ibmcloud ce job create -n demo -i busybox -c env --env-from-secret mydatabasesec